-- specific qualities of your unique case (amount of the estate in question, etc.)
+- Specific qualities of your unique case (amount of the estate in question, etc.)

-- your state's guardianship/custodian requirements
+- Your state's guardianship/custodian requirements

-- your financial credentials (credit score, etc.)
+- Your financial credentials (credit score, etc.)

 Guardianship bond costs vary on a case-by-case basis.
 To qualify for this bond, applicants usually need a credit score of at least 650.
-Still, don't let a poor credit score keep you from getting the bond you need.
+However, don't let a poor credit score keep you from getting the bond you need.
 SuretyBonds.com has a history of helping applicants who have bad credit.
 If you qualify, we'll find you the lowest rate available for your bond.

 Experience Efficient Bonding Services

 If you're satisfied with your free, no-obligation price quote, your bond will be issued as soon as payment is processed.
 You'll receive a copy of your bond form via email, and your original bond form will arrive via your preferred shipping method.
-Overnight shipping is available if you need your bond in a hurry.